Schedule a Call

 Consider phased implementations to address different priorities over time.
 Maybe you start with core recruiting functionality to solve immediate pain points, then add advanced reporting and automation in phase two.
 This approach can satisfy stakeholders who feel their needs aren’t being addressed in the initial rollout.

-Start communicating about the ATS change long before you’ve chosen a system.
+Start communicating early with your team about the change in ATS.
 People need time to process change, especially when it affects their daily work.
 Begin with why you’re changing, not what you’re changing to.

 Use specific examples rather than abstract benefits.
 Instead of saying “the new ATS will improve efficiency,” say “you’ll spend 30 minutes less per day on admin tasks because candidate information will sync automatically with our HRIS.”
 Concrete benefits taken from your business case (see section 7) are more believable and more motivating.